ytazz/vnoid/index2023.md

 ## Committee

 - HVAC2023 is hosted by the Special Interest Group on Humanoid Robotics of the Robotics Society of Japan (RSJ-SIG-HR).
-- HVAC2023 is run by volunteers including members of RSJ-SIG-HR.
+- HVAC2023 is run by volunteers consisting of members and non-members of RSJ-SIG-HR.
--- Commitee members
+  - Commitee members
---- Yuichi Tazaki (Kobe University)
+    - Yuichi Tazaki (Kobe University)

 ## Asking Questions
 - Post your question at [https://github.com/ytazz/vnoid/discussions](https://github.com/ytazz/vnoid/discussions)